 620 Albion Road

 8:00 a.m.-1:00 p.m.
 M-Th

 The first day to vote an absentee ballot in the clerk’s office:

 Tuesday, March 21, 20203

 The last day to vote an absentee ballot in the clerk's office:

 No in-person absentee voting may occur on the day before the election.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on November 6, 2018.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on April 4, 2023.
 Any ballots received after the polls close will not be counted.